 Final verdict and ratings

 I’ve ordered this backpack recently, it definitely feels like an upgrade over my last one and I’m really looking forward to trying it out.
 It has a great suspension system, can take a lot of weight and it seems really durable.
-It might be a bit pricey but I can definitely say that it’s money well spent if you’re a frequent traveler that loves the outdoors and solo camping, this is a great choice for you.
+It might be a bit pricey but it’s worth it if you’re a frequent traveler that loves the outdoors and solo camping.

 Kelty Coyote 80 Internal Frame Backpack